 Technology in music has evolved a great deal since Front 242 started, but do you fin d yourselves limited at all by the current equipment available?

 No, because we’re not computer freaks or slaves to our technology.
 Technology has always been a tool for us.
-It’s true that we work a lot with ideas first so we talk a lot and we work with feeling and ideas and emotions.
-It’s true that in the early 80’s there were not so many ways to express what you had in mind because the technology wasn’t that flexible as it is now.
-But at the same time, the effort you had to put in what you were doing wa s more break through at the end.
+It’s true that we work a lot with ideas first so we talk a lot and we work with feelings and ideas and emotions.
+It’s true that in the early ’80s there were not so many ways to express what you had in mind because the technology wasn’t that flexible as it is now.
+But at the same time, the effort you had to put in what you were doing was more breakthrough at the end.
 So it was always a tool for us.

 Are you comfortable with the term “industrial” in describing the music of Front 242?
 If not, what label would you prefer?

 The best thing to say is that Front 242 is doing Front 242, but I know people won’t go for that.
-To me, I would say I like the term ‘alternative’ and I like the term ‘industrial’ also only because ‘industrial’ is a movement that started in the early 70’s in Germany and moved to England and Belgium and now is reaching the States.
+To me, I would say I like the term ‘alternative’ and I like the term ‘industrial’ also only because ‘industrial’ is a movement that started in the early ’70s in Germany and moved to England and Belgium and now is reaching the States.
 And I think that it’s ok because it’s a very big movement and it’s always moving.
 It’s not something that’s a fashion.
-There’s been ‘industrial’ bands since almost ever.
-So that’s ok to me.
+There have been ‘industrial’ bands since almost ever.
+So that’s ok for me.

 Are any members of Front 242 involved in any side projects?

 That’s going to be the near-future for Front 242.
 I think we will keep the band but we’re probably all going to work on side projects.

 Did you have any goals in mind in going out on the Lollapalooza tour?